SpyzzVVarun/DSA-Lab-Assignments/Time_Table_Generator/README.md

 * Each Lecture has 3 days per week and each Lab has 3 hours per week
 * Each lecture can happen only once a day
 * There can be 2 labs in a day

-DISCLAIMER:
-Code only tested in vscode.
-MakeFile not tested, if it doesnt work, code can be run using the usual: g++ main.cpp
-./a.exe